richardnaik/terraform_web/README.md

-Terraform for provisioning a lamp server, RDS instance and necessary networking on AWS.
+Terraform for provisioning a lamp setup in AWS.